Peace Corps Volunteer

 Is there an option to be placed in group housing for Peace Corps and not live alone?

-Asked by Ellen almost 11 years ago
+Asked by Ellen over 11 years ago

 Housing options vary by country.
 You may have some flexibility in your housing choices, but they will be determined by the country you serve in, and you will have to adhere to your country director's rules.